Project logoWorld Heritage Emblem

 Preliminary announcements were made regarding the transfer of the planning function and staff from Trimbridge House to Lewis House, which included the news that there would no longer be a Planning Reception.
 As a result of this, at the 7th July 2010 Development Control Meeting the Bath Preservation Trust asked the question that many wanted answered, of whether the rumour of the loss of Planning Reception was true.
 The Committee Chairman responded saying "We shall ensure there is a proper reception" and we reported that verbatim on this website immediately after that meeting.

 Yet when the draft Minutes were published, that statement did not appear.
 Item 17 said that "The Chairman stated that Members would make their best endeavours that a public consultation area be provided".
 No doubt there were some at the meeting who wished that is what the Chairman had said, but in fact the DCC Chairman was briefer and more positive, saying "We shall ensure there is a proper reception."
 (NB.
 We noted down the words spoken exactly, and still have our notes).
-The Chairman did not attempt to correct this error in the Minutes when the "true record" motion was put to the vote, even though we had pointed out the error on this website as soon as the draft minutes were available.
+The Chairman did not attempt to correct this error in the Minutes when the "true record" motion was put to the vote, even though we had pointed out the error on hits website as soon as the draft minutes were available.
 The Minutes of the 7th July 2010 meeting were accepted by the Committee as a true record.
 They are not a true record, so every member of the Committee (except those who did not attend the 7th July 2010 meeting) were somewhat economical with the truth when they voted for the "true record" motion.

 Subsequently, the council unilaterally declared that from 13 September 2010 all access to planning documentation would be via the on-line services and printed copies would no longer be available for public inspection.
 For those without a home computer, some terminals and staff to assist in their use would be available in the Guildhall.
 The handicap of trying to appreciate a metre-wide drawing on a screen that can only display a ninth of the drawing at full scale has never been resolved; nor has a method been provided for comparing two drawings side by side.